RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 4.md

 "That was it!"
 Beth screamed, causing Debug to recoil away from her.
 "That's what got me on these books in the first place.
 You being a dork and implying something tragic happening to you and I said I could guess."
 Beth slapped her hand on the desk for emphasis.

 "Yeah, and you made the bold choice of reading smut.
-And I think you forgot the point pretty quick."
+And I think you forgot the point pretty quick after that."
 Debug retreated to the main open space in the reception both in case Beth yelled again, and also cause she wasn't in a good headspace for talking about herself honestly.

 "I still have at least three guesses left.
 You said I could have five."
 Beth gripped the top of the reception desk eagerly.